jguamie/algorithms/README.md

 * [Java Collections](https://github.com/jguamie/algorithms/blob/master/notes/java-collections.md)

 **Important Note:** Once you are in for an interview, your interview performance is more important than your educational/work background.
 We hire engineers with zero degree and only a couple years of experience at ***the same exact level*** as engineers with many years of experience and a master's degree in Computer Science all the time.
+**Another Important Note:** Your work projects and work experience provide you with expertise in a given programming language and object-oriented design.
+Although these fundamentals will help you in a coding interview, it will not be enough to attain expertise in data structures and algorithms.
+Coding interviews are a learned skill and require a lot of practice and studying outside of your job duties.
 ## Practice
 ### Mock Interviews
 Practicing with mock interviews is mandatory.
 I cannot stress this enough.
 LeetCode is incredible but the actual coding portion of an interview should only be about 15 minutes of a 45-minute Google interview.
 You're spending a lot of time talking through a potential solution and trade-offs between various approaches before you even start coding.
 After you're done coding, you need to walk through test cases manually.
 You will not pass a difficult Google-level coding interview without interview practice and live feedback.